Laughing-q/Trackers/README.md

     + 128
     + 512
   * ByteTrack
-- Count the person go in or out.
+- Count the person go in or out(one line for now).
 - Follow person detect.

 ## Usage